kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

  He said "you should apply, even if you don't think you'll get in."
 Reluctantly, I did.
 I didn't think I had the ability.
 But I have a real, continued desire to learn Haskell.
 I also have a real desire to be mentored by my mentors; I think that I can learn a lot from them.
 That's actually what I hope to get out of this experience.
+  I had a dream that if I could find a way this summer to learn from these two great mentors, my summer would be amazing!
 - Haskell really changed my life for the better; I LOVE the community.
 My proposal had a bit of that; a bit of everything that I learned and a bit of the community that means so much to me.
 I'm surprised they liked it!